zzzprojects/EntityFramework-Extensions/docs2/pages/faq/faq-license.md

 ### What's a developer seat?
 A developer seat is a developer working for your company and developing code directly with our product.

-You don't have to purchase developer seat for front-end developer or back-end developer which doesn't use our product API.
+You don't have to purchase a developer seat for front-end developer or back-end developer which doesn't use our product API.

 Since you buy developer seats, you can develop an unlimited amount of projects within your company.